-Note - If you are installing the SunPCi 1.2.1 software from a CD, skip this section and proceed to "Before You Install SunPCi 1.2.1" on page 3.
-The instructions in this section only apply to software downloaded from the SunPCi Web site.
+Note - If you are installing SunPCi 1.2.2 from a CD, skip this section and proceed to "Installing the SunPCi 1.2.2 Package" on page 6.

-The SunPCi 1.2.1 files that you download from the SunPCi Web site come in a compressed format.
+The SunPCi 1.2.2 files that you download from the SunPCi Web site come in a compressed format.
 After you download the files to a directory on your Solaris system (for example, \$HOME/temp), perform the following steps to uncompress the files:

-1. At the system prompt, use the cd command to go to the directory where you placed the downloaded files.
-For example:

-% cd /home/joeuser/temp

-2. Type the following command to uncompress all of the compressed files in the directory:
+- 1. At the system prompt, use the cd command to go to the directory where you placed the downloaded files.
+For example: - % cd /home/joeuser/temp - 2.
+Type the following command to uncompress all of the compressed files in the directory: